OTs-02 Kiparis

-The OTS-02 Kiparis (ОЦ-02 Кипарис, Russian for "cypress") submachine gun was designed by the TsKIB SOO design bureau of Tula during the early 1970s but was not introduced into service until 1991.
-It is primarily intended for internal security and police units, it was adopted by the Russian police and MVD (Ministry of internal affairs).
+The OTS-02 Kiparis (ОЦ-02 Кипарис, Russian for "cypress") is a Russian submachine gun first designed by the TsKIB SOO design bureau of Tula in the early 1970s, although it was not introduced into service until 1991.
+It is primarily intended for internal security and police units, it was adopted by the Russian police and Ministry of Internal Affairs.

 Design details

 The OTS-02 is a blowback-operated weapon of a conventional design chambered in 9×18mm Makarov.

 The receiver is made from pressed steel with a synthetic plastic pistol grip.
 It feeds from stamped steel detachable straight box magazines, inserted into a well in front of the trigger guard with either a 20 or 30-round cartridge capacity.

 The weapon has a rudimentary steel skeletonized stock which folds up and over the receiver when folded, in such a manner that the simple base plate outline extends downwards to either side of the muzzle.
 The Kiparis is supplied with a proprietary sound suppressor with a service life of approximately 6,000 rounds, the same service life as the barrel.

 The OTS-02 Kiparis can also accommodate a red dot sight or a tactical laser pointer which clips on forward of the magazine housing in such a way that the bottom of the laser aiming device can act as a forward grip during aiming.